-You can automate it and set it such that HubSpot will be providing you with a list of prospects that visited your website or page the previous day.
+You can automate it and set it so that HubSpot will provide you with a list of prospects that visited your website or page the previous day.

 You can even set the notification to be notified when a particular lead visits certain pages on your website.

-In other words, there’s no limit as to what you can do with HubSpot’s notifications.
+In other words, there’s no limit to what you can do with HubSpot’s notifications.

 8 Robust CRMs and Use Cases for Business

 If we were to name our top five picks of CRMs, then we’re placing HubSpot at the very top of the pile.

 The first reason is that it’s one of the most advanced CRM systems you’ll ever come across, with loads of use cases than you can afford to ignore.

 Here are 8 ways you can use HubSpot CRM: